jochemvogel/bt-eindopdracht/README.md

 ### Usecase

 **Sports match score website**
 I want to pass on the scores or times of a sports match to interested parties, who can then respond.

-**Requirements**

--   Admin interface where you can create a competition
--   The admin must be able to enter scores or times for each match
--   Users must be able to register for certain competitions (overview screen)
--   Users who follow a match will be notified when new information arrives.
-(How do you do this if the user is following multiple matches?)
--   Users can give a response to this, which can be read by other users (and the admin).
-The admin must be able to remove comments.
+More information about the use case can be found in the [Wiki](https://github.com/jochemvogel/bt-eindopdracht/wiki/Use-Case).

 ### Browser testing